chrisjwaddell/bab/README.md

-# Kinder Finder
+# Bab

-Kinder Finder searches for text in multiple text files by traversing down from the current directory.
+Bab searches for text in multiple text files by traversing down from the current directory.
 It can show lines of text after the matching text, you can include line number and you can format the output.
 Config files can keep your default search settings such as which directories and files to exclude.
 Out of the box, it excludes *.git, node_modules, .history*, and some Windows and Linux operating system files.\
 \